 1. Research Reports.
 Full papers describing new empirical findings;

 (a) general reviews that provide a synthesis of an area of autism research;

 (b) critiques - focused and provocative reviews that may be followed by a number of invited commentaries, with a concluding reply from the main author.

-Both full Research Reports and Review Articles are generally restricted to a maximum of 6,000 words, including all elements (title page, abstract, notes, tables, text).
+Both full Research Reports and Review Articles are generally restricted to a maximum of 6,000 words, including all elements (title page, abstract, notes, tables, text), but excluding references.
 Editors may ask authors to make certain cuts before sending the article out for review.